How to Get Perfect Curls

-Kennedy Wood, Senior Stylist at SEVEN salon (and a curly girl herself), notes that “trimming regularly is also important to maintain the health and coil on the ends.”
+Stylist Kennedy Wood notes that when it comes to maintaining curly hair, trimming regularly is also important to maintain the health and coil on the ends.
 This is especially true in the summer months when UV rays may be doing some extra damage.

-Curly hair is almost always thirsty, so give it a drink!
+The natural curves of curly hair tend to open the cuticle, allowing moisture to easily escape.
 A near clinical level of Pro Vitamin B5 boosts the moisturizing ability of BOND conditioner through the roof, which is why it’s become the darling of beauty editors everywhere.

 5. Less is more.

-In fact, if your curls are tight, Eric says, “LESS is seriously MORE.
+There is a myth out there that curly hair needs a lot of product.
+True, curly hair can be porous and therefore absorb product.
+However, if your curls are tight, Eric says, “LESS is seriously MORE.
 This type of hair doesn’t behave with too much product fighting against it.
-Stick to leave in conditioners, light styling creams, and a primer like SEAL spray to moisten and prep for the creams.”
+Stick to leave in conditioners, light styling creams like WAVE or NUVO, and a primer like SEAL spray to moisten and prep for the creams.”

 Bonus Tip for Enhancing Your Natural Curls